 vinegar (white wine or red wine)

 Finely chop the brown onion.
 Finely chop the garlic (or use a garlic press).
+Finely chop the parsley leaves.
 Grate the zucchini.
-Finely chop the parsley leaves.
 Drain and rinse the chickpeas.
 Heat a large frying pan over a medium-high heat.
-Add the slivered almonds and toast, stirring occasionally, for 3-4 minutes or until browned.
+Add the slivered almonds and toast, stirring occasionally, until browned, 3-4 minutes.
 Transfer to a small bowl.

-Return the frying pan to a medium-high heat along with a drizzle of olive oil.
-Add the onion and cook, stirring, for 3-4 minutes, or until softened.
-Add the garlic and chermoula spice blend (see ingredients list) and cook for 1 minute, or until fragrant.
+Return the frying pan to a medium-high heat with a drizzle of olive oil.
+Add the onion and cook, stirring, until softened, 3-4 minutes.
+Add the garlic and chermoula spice blend (see ingredients list) and cook until fragrant, 1 minute.

-Add the chickpeas, tomato paste and mango chutney to the frying pan and cook, stirring, for 1 minute, or until well combined.
+Add the chickpeas, tomato paste and mango chutney to the frying pan and cook, stirring, until combined, 1 minute.
 Add the diced tomatoes with garlic & olive oil, zucchini and crumble in the vegetable stock (1/2 cube for 2 people / 1 cube for 4 people).
-Stir, then reduce the heat to medium and simmer for 5 minutes, or until thickened slightly.
-Season to taste with salt and pepper.
+Stir, then reduce the heat to medium and simmer until thickened slightly, 5 minutes.
+Season to taste with salt and pepper

 While the sauce is simmering, add the water to a medium saucepan, crumble in the remaining vegetable stock (1/2 cube for 2 people / 1 cube for 4 people) and bring to the boil.
 Add the couscous and a drizzle of olive oil.
-Stir to combine, cover with a lid and remove from the heat.
-Set aside for 5 minutes, or until all the water is absorbed.
+Stir to combine, then place a lid on the saucepan and remove from the heat.
+Leave until all the water has absorbed, 5 minutes.
 Fluff up with a fork and stir through 1/2 the parsley.
-Set aside, uncovered.
+Set aside, uncovered, to cool slightly.

-Divide the couscous and Moroccan chickpea tagine between bowls and serve with a spoonful of the tomato & cucumber salsa and a dollop of Greek yoghurt.
+Divide the couscous and Moroccan chickpea tagine between bowls and top with the tomato and cucumber salsa and Greek yoghurt.
 Sprinkle with the slivered almonds.